-Choosing a good installation company can mean the difference between a smooth trouble free installation and years of headaches and unanswered phone calls.
-Don’t just look for the cheapest quote, also look for the qualities of a good reputable business.
+Choosing a reliable air con installer can mean the difference between a smooth trouble-free installation and months of headaches and unanswered phone calls.
+Don’t just look for the cheapest quote, but look for the qualities of a good reputable business.
 Ask questions and check reviews online to see what other peoples’ experiences have been.

 The company should be open and transparent about the air conditioners they install and the installation process.
 They should try to educate you and help you choose the best solution to meet your needs, not just sell you the solution that makes them the most money.
 Don’t sign with anyone saying that you need to sign up that day – a good company will allow you time to make an informed, unpressured decision.